otoofim/ObjLocalisation/README.md

 To evaluate a trained model on the test set `run_testing.py` is used.
 Testing conditions can be set as below:

 	usage: run_testing.py [-h] [-n NUM_EPISODES] [-c CATEGORY [CATEGORY ...]]
 			      [-m MODEL_NAME]

 	Evaluate a model on test set

 	optional arguments:
 	  -h, --help            show this help message and exit -n NUM_EPISODES, --num_episodes NUM_EPISODES
 			        Number of episodes that the agent can interact with an image.
 Default: 15
 	  -c CATEGORY [CATEGORY ...], --category CATEGORY [CATEGORY ...]
-                        Indicating the categories are going to be used for training.
-You can list name of the classes you want to use in testing.
+			        Indicating the categories are going to be used for testing.
+You can list name of the classes you want to use in testing, for instnce <-c cat dog>.
 If you wish to use all classes then you can use *.
-For instnce <-c cat dog>.
 Default: cat -m MODEL_NAME, --model_name MODEL_NAME
-                        The trained model would be saved with this name under the path ../experiments/model_name.
-Default:
+			        The model name that will be loaded for evaluation.
+Do not forget to put the model under the path ../experiments/model_name.
+Default: default_model
-                        default_model

 There are two other python files that are useful for visualization purposes. `run_visulazing_actions.py` can be used to visualize a sequence of actions:

 	usage: run_visulazing_actions.py [-h] [-m MODEL_NAME] [-i IMAGE_PATH]
 		                         [-g GROUND_TRUTH [GROUND_TRUTH ...]]
 		                         [-n NAME]

 	Visualizing sequence of actions

 	optional arguments:
 	  -h, --help            show this help message and exit -m MODEL_NAME, --model_name MODEL_NAME
 		                The model parameters that will be loaded for testing.
-                        The model should be placed in
-                        ../experiments/model_name.
+		                Do not forget to put the model under the path ../experiments/model_name.
 Default: default_model
 	  -i IMAGE_PATH, --image_path IMAGE_PATH
 		                Path to an image.
 	  -g GROUND_TRUTH [GROUND_TRUTH ...], --ground_truth GROUND_TRUTH [GROUND_TRUTH ...]
 		                Target coordinates.
 The order of coordinates should be
 		                like: xmin ymin xmax ymax.
 Default: 0 0 1 1
 	  -n NAME, --name NAME  Name of the output file.
 It will be stored in ../experiments/model_name/anim/

 In addition, the neural network layers can be visualized using `run_visulazing_layers.py`:

 	usage: run_visulazing_layers.py [-h] [-m MODEL_NAME] [-i IMAGE_PATH]
 		                        [-ln LAYER_NUM]

 	Visualizing CNN layers

 	optional arguments:
 	  -h, --help            show this help message and exit -m MODEL_NAME, --model_name MODEL_NAME
 		                The model parameters that will be loaded for testing.
-                        The model should be placed in
-                        ../experiments/model_name.
+		                Do not forget to put the model under the path ../experiments/model_name.
 Default: default_model
 	  -i IMAGE_PATH, --image_path IMAGE_PATH
 		                Path to an image.
 	  -ln LAYER_NUM, --layer_num LAYER_NUM
 		                Layer number you wish to visualize.

 **Note:** In all visualization and evaluation files the best model saved in the directory of the given model is used.